DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Command Station Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo:: Command Station Commands
+.. todo:: MEDIUM - Command Station Commands

 There are a substantial number of commands that you can explore on the :doc:`EX-RAIL-summary` page.
 We will look at just a few here.